-For this low carb version, we shall be omitting potatoes which is an important ingredient in Stews.
+For this low-carb version, we shall be omitting potatoes which is an important ingredient in Stews.
 Fret not, the Keto-version is equally delicious.
 You can serve this with Cauliflower Rice or Zucchini Noodles.
 The rice or zoodles will soak up all the delicious flavors of the creamy curry and it is going to be an explosion of flavors in your mouth!

-I’m not sure why, but I find so many meat and chicken recipes for Keto diet and there are far fewer seafood recipes.
+I’m not sure why, but I find so many meat and chicken recipes for the Keto diet and there are far fewer seafood recipes.
 In my opinion, seafood is quicker to cook (This Keto Shrimp Curry can be cooked in under 30 minutes!) and it has got many more health benefits than other forms of protein.
 So, this recipe is for those who want a change from their regular Chicken or Meat foods on their Keto diet.

 Here’s how you make a Keto-fied Creamy Shrimp Curry!

 You can use medium-sized or large shrimps/prawns for this recipe.
-Keep in mind that the large shrimp have a longer cook-time.
+Keep in mind that the large shrimp have a longer cook time.
 First of all, we will be marinating the Shrimp in salt, ground pepper, and turmeric powder.

 In a pan, heat a little coconut oil and shallow fry the shrimps.
 Remove and keep aside.